Call For Papers

 The child has a right to want, to speak up, to demand – he has a right to grow and mature and, having matured, to bear fruit.
 And the aim of education: don’t make noise, don’t wear out your shoes, listen to and carry out orders, don’t criticize, but believe that all things aim exclusively toward your best interest.
 Harmony, an easy tempo, freedom – this is a commandment: love thy neighbor.
 Have a look at the world – smile.

-The two parts of the conference, will serve as a convening place for academics and researchers, educators from all educational spheres, students and pupils, and local and international decision and influence makers.
+The conference seeks the participation of academics and researchers, educators from all educational spheres, students and pupils, and local and international decision and influence makers.
 We seek to develop a humanistic pedagogical thinking, “out of the box”, to share break-through ideas on new educational frameworks for “The School of Life” in the spirit of Korczak, alongside theories and applications in the implementation of the Convention on Rights of the Child with the intention of educating the child towards human dignity, to his unique personality and adopting it to his special needs, to responsibility, to participation, to involvement and civic consideration.

 The Conference Committee will consider lectures on the following topics: